OCRoArchive/ocropy-wiki/FAQ.md

 Try to set `export MPLBACKEND="agg"`.

 ## How can the training been speed up?
-Is it possible to parallelize the trainig or to use GPU power for training?
+Is it possible to parallelize the training or to use GPU power for training?

 The training cannot be parallelized or otherwise easily speed up.
 However, a faster training is available with [CLSTM](https://github.com/tmbdev/clstm) which can be connected to ocropus.
 Moreover, some work on a GPU-based version of ocropy is available at https://github.com/tmbdev/ocropy2.